ElenkaSan/Catch-a-ride/README.md

         │   │           │       DealershipController.java
 	│   │           │
 	│   │           |───data
+        │   │           │    └───mapper -> each one has mapper.java
 	│   │           │       DataException.java
 	│   │           │       UsertJdbcTemplateRepository.java
 	│   │           │       UserRepository.java